Somfem/telecom-customer-churn-analysis/README.md

 - Developing loyalty programs for customers approaching contract renewal periods.

 ## Files in This Repository
-- `data_cleaning.sql` – SQL queries used to prepare and clean the dataset
-- `exploratory_analysis.sql` – queries used for exploratory data analysis
 - `churn_analysis.sql` – analysis queries used to identify churn patterns
 - `powerbi_dashboard.pbix` – Power BI dashboard visualizing churn insights